Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Text as Confounder

-Specifically, we use a set of 60 keywords identified by \citet{fu2013assessing}: (1) 30 keywords with the highest relative frequency in censored posts compared to uncensored ones, and (2) 30 keywords most frequent among self-censoring users relative to others (as reported in Appendix Tables~1a~and~1b of \citealt{fu2013assessing}).
+To further assess the robustness of our approach, we examine how much the point estimates change when we additionally adjust for textual features that might act as a confounder.
+Specifically, we use a set of 60 keywords independently identified by \citet{fu2013assessing}: (i) 30 keywords with the highest relative frequency in censored posts compared to uncensored ones, and (ii) 30 keywords most frequent among self-censoring users relative to others (as reported in Appendix Tables~1a~and~1b of \citealt{fu2013assessing}).
 Then, our candidate confounder is the proportion of these keywords in each post.

-For GPI, we directly use the estimated efficient scores from the DML procedure and compute its Pearson’s correlation with the candidate confounder.
-For text matching, we compute the correlation between the candidate confounder and the residual from its implied weighted OLS (with weights from coarsened exact matching), which is proportional to the efficient score of the weighted OLS model.
-Finally, we cluster standard errors at the user level to account for within-user dependence.